When Apple goes big, it tends to follow suit.

 As someone who prefers writing over typing, I loved scribbling ideas down on the iPad Pro.
 It would be great if the native Notes app could convert my handwriting into text, instead of saving my scribbles as artwork.
 Paper by FiftyThree comes ready for iPad Pro doodling and it’s delightful to use thanks to its range of tools and realistic shading function.
 The app is also smart enough to differentiate between your palm and Pencil, so you don’t get to give yourself a cramp using it awkwardly.

 Best for big pockets

-Throw in the Smart Keyboard for ₹14,900 and the Apple Pencil for ₹8,600 and it’s on par with the ₹1 lac MacBook's pricing.
+That means this model is more expensive than the MacBook Air 13in, but not by much.
+Throw in the Smart Keyboard and the Apple Pencil and it’s on par with the MacBook's pricing.
 Also note, there’s no Rose Gold version - yet.
 You might have noticed that there’s no 64GB option in typical Apple upsell fashion.

 So if you’re going to splash out on this giant tablet, might as well get cavernous 128GB storage while you’re at it.
 Unless all you’re going to do is watch Narcos on it, and then you're kind of missing the point.

 iPad Pro Verdict

 The iPad Pro is not for everyone.
 If you don’t see the value of owning such a large tablet, then its generous curves won’t be enough to persuade you to buy one.
 That’s OK, just get the iPad Air 2 instead – it’s still our top tablet all-rounder.

 Because it runs on iOS 9, the iPad Pro isn’t as serious a device as the Surface Pro 4.
 It means business, but works even better as a premium entertainment hub.
 It’s the perfect digital coffee table book that just about doubles as a laptop.
 So long as you can get by with the app-based incarnations of desktop software like PhotoShop and Excel.